 Masks have been used since antiquity.
 Masks have been for both ceremonial and practical purposes.
 They are almost always used in the healthcare setting.
 In light of the COVID-19 (also known as SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) pandemic, there is an increased awareness of the benefit of using masks.

 Recent studies have shown that a significant percentage of individuals with the coronavirus don’t have symptoms (i.e. “asymptomatic”) and those who eventually do develop symptoms (“pre-symptomatic”) can transmit the virus to others before showing these symptoms.
-This implies the coronavirus can spread between people interacting with close proximity even if those people are not exhibiting symptoms (ex: speaking, coughing, or sneezing).
+This implies the coronavirus-19 pandemic can spread between people interacting with close proximity even if those people are not exhibiting symptoms (ex: speaking, coughing, or sneezing).
 Several agencies and governments around the world have made recommendations to the community to use masks.

 Although social distancing (at 6 feet) is an important factor to slowing the spread of the virus, the use of a simple cloth face covering also helps to slow the spread of the virus.